jatin69/srijan-2019/articles/smart-walls.md

-# It’s a freaking smart wall
+# The startling smart walls!

 ---